laravel-rocket/laravel-rocket.github.io/getting-started/03-code-structure.md

 You can create new Service with the command `php artisan rocket:make:service [ServiceName]`.
 This command generate service, service interface, and unit test.

-Call service from other service is allowed, but be careful with circler dependency.
+Call service from other service is allowed, but be careful with circular dependency.

 You MUST NOT do the following things on services

-#### Must not generate Model directory
+#### Must not generate Model directly

 All services must use repositories to access ( get / create / update / delete ) models same as controllers.
 Must not create model instance and/or use model's static method directly.
 Accessing constant of models are only exception to use Model in services.